 In the Mad River Valley, discover local samplings at Mad River Taste Place, a carefully curated cooperative stacked with flavor.

 Kids will love exploring the interactive exhibits at Montshire Museum of Science in Norwich, a childhood tradition for both Vermonters and visitors.
 While you’re in the neighborhood, head to King Arthur Baking Company, a well-established baking school, supplies company, and restaurant.

-Heading north, Vermont’s capital, historic downtown Montpelier, is home to many of the stories of Vermont’s beginnings.
+Heading north, Vermont’s capital, historic downtown Montpelier, is home to plenty of Vermont history, including the Statehouse and its gilded dome.
+(Its floors contain real fossils found in Vermont!).
 Though it closes for the month of January, Vermont History Museum showcases the Green Mountain State’s roots.
 The Vermont Statehouse is open for self-guided tours to learn about the state’s government.
 Nearby North Branch Nature Center seeks to connect visitors with the ecosystems that help Vermont thrive.

 It’s never too cold for a classic Vermont maple creemee (creemee is Vermont slang for extra creamy soft serve ice cream).
 Sample one at Bragg Farm Sugarhouse or Morse Farm Maple Sugarworks and learn what goes into making pure Vermont maple syrup.

 There’s a lot to discover in central Vermont.
 As you plan your trip, explore the whole region’s offerings.